Explore more calculators

 Leverage allows you to control a larger position with a smaller amount of capital.
 For example, with 10x leverage, a $1,000 balance can control a $10,000 position.

-However, higher leverage increases both potential profits and potential losses.
+Higher leverage reduces required margin, but it also increases risk.
 If your margin falls below the required level, your position may be liquidated.

 Margin Formula